-Individuals in this country have been making their own guns for centuries.
+People in the United States have been making their own guns for centuries.
 The practice is deeply rooted in our constitutional history and tradition.
-Legal scholars have recognized that the Second Amendment's guarantee of the right to keep and bear arms would be meaningless in practice unless the state afforded individuals the ability to exercise that right—which includes making their own guns.
+Legal scholars have recognized that the Second Amendment's guarantee of the right to keep and bear arms would be meaningless in practice unless the government gave individuals the ability to exercise that right—which includes making their own guns.

 For the past almost half-century, however, the sale and subsequent control of firearms have been heavily regulated by federal law.
-It may come as somewhat of a surprise that even in this era of regulation, it is still completely legal to make and own a homemade gun (also called a self-assembled or privately made gun).
-Even more surprising, a gun made wholly or even twenty percent at home need not be registered and the owner need not pass a background check or obtain a license.
+It might come as somewhat of a surprise that even in this era of regulation, it's still completely legal to make and own a homemade gun (also called a self-assembled or privately made gun).
+Even more surprising, in most states, a gun made wholly or even twenty percent at home need not be registered, and the owner need not pass a background check or obtain a license.

-The Gun Control Act of 1968 (GCA) mandated, among other things, that persons "engaged in the business" of dealing in firearms must be licensed by the federal government.
-(18 U.S.C. § 921(a)(21)(C).)
-This development made it illegal for an unlicensed person to make a firearm for sale or distribution.
-(18 U.S.C. § 923.)
-In addition, the law requires that firearms dealers must perform background checks on people who want to buy a gun, and to maintain records of all gun sales.
+The federal Gun Control Act of 1968 (GCA) requires, among other things, that persons "engaged in the business" of dealing in firearms be licensed by the federal government.
+This law made it illegal for an unlicensed person to make a firearm for sale or distribution.
+In addition, the law requires firearms dealers to perform background checks on people who want to buy a gun, and to maintain records of all gun sales.
 (18 U.S.C. § 921(a)(21)(C);18 U.S.C § 922(t); 18 U.S.C. § 923 (2022).)

 However, nothing in the GCA prohibits individuals from making guns for their own personal use.
-A non-licensed person may make a firearm, provided it is not for sale and the maker is not otherwise prohibited from possessing firearms (such as a convicted felon).
-(18 U.S.C., Chapter 44; § 922 (d).)
+A non-licensed person may make a firearm, provided it's not for sale and the maker is not otherwise prohibited from possessing firearms.
+(18 U.S.C. § 922 (d) (2022).)
 Federal law imposes none of the purchase restrictions on non-licensed possessors that it does on those who need licenses, and as a result, the homemade gun owner need not undergo a background check, and the gun doesn't have to be registered unless a state law requires registration.
 (For more information on state laws regulating ghost guns, see the section below "Are Ghost Guns and 3D Printed Guns Legal?")

-While it has always been legal for an individual to make a homemade gun, in practical terms the process has not been so easy.
+While it has always been legal for people to make homemade guns, in practical terms the process hasn't been so easy.
 A gun is a highly machined piece of equipment, dependent on precise specifications and materials.
-Most individuals making firearms at home lack the equipment and know-how necessary to make a sophisticated piece of weaponry.
-However, modern technology has addressed many of these challenges by offering partial receivers and the ability to make a gun using 3D printing, explained below.
-While technologically impressive, both methods come with a new set of considerations and concerns, and are likely to be the topic of legislation and regulation.
+Most individuals making firearms at home historically lacked the equipment and know-how necessary to make a sophisticated piece of weaponry.
+However, modern technology has addressed many of these challenges, by offering "partial receivers" and the ability to make a gun using 3D printing.

-An individual interested in avoiding a background check and gun registration process can instead buy an unfinished receiver (also called an 80%, blank, or partial receiver) to make a "ghost gun" (so called because it cannot be traced).
-An unfinished receiver is a partially completed receiver that requires additional tooling to be completed.
-This kind of receiver is not technically a firearm and falls outside the regulatory scope of the GCA (and so does not bear a serial number).
-Unfinished receivers are legal to sell and distribute and are widely available online and at gun shows.
+A person interested in avoiding a background check and gun registration can instead buy an unfinished receiver (also called an 80%, blank, or partial receiver) to make a "ghost gun" (so called because it can't be traced).
+An unfinished receiver is a partially completed receiver that requires additional tooling to be fully completed.
+This kind of receiver is not technically a firearm and is not regulated by the GCA (and so does not bear a serial number).
+Unfinished receivers are legal to sell in most states and are widely available online and at gun shows.

 Unregulated receivers can be converted into working firearms by someone with very basic skills and tools.
 A purchaser uses a drill press to create holes in the receiver and adds other parts to make a fully functional gun.
 Finishing kits and how-to guides are extensively available online and through specialty markets.
 Many sellers host "building parties," where buyers come together to share tools and expertise and assemble their firearms.
 Ghost guns created with unfinished receivers range from basic handguns to semi-automatic weapons.